Outputs

 UDP Push

-The UDP Push row shows the current UDP Push configurations
+The UDP Push row displays the current UDP Push configuration.

 This section uses the Create output target and Control output target (start/stop) API methods.